atolcd/adf-onlyoffice-extension/README.md

-# OnlyOffice Extension - An Alfresco Content App integration of OnlyOffice for ACS
+# OnlyOffice Extension - An Alfresco Digital Workspace integration of OnlyOffice for ACS

 ## Description

-The OnlyOffice Extension is a plugin that implements online edition and conversion features from Alfresco OnlyOffice modules to Alfresco Content App.
+The OnlyOffice Extension is a plugin that implements online edition and conversion features from Alfresco OnlyOffice modules to Alfresco Digital Workspace.

 ## Features
 ### Online edition